X

 Breast Cancer

-Breast cancer is the most common type of cancer in women, according to the World Cancer Research Fund.
-This year, 310,720 American women and 2,790 American men will learn they have breast cancer.
-Another 56,500 women will learn they have noninvasive (also called in situ) breast cancer.
-Breast cancer can often be cured.
-About 83% of all patients with breast cancer live at least 10 years after their diagnosis.
+Breast cancer is the most common type of cancer in women, according to the American Cancer Society.
+This year, there will be an estimated 316,950 new cases of invasive breast cancer diagnosed in women and 2,800 cases in men, with an additional 59,080 cases of ductal carcinoma in situ (DCIS) diagnosed in women.
+Approximately, 42,680 breast cancer deaths will occur in 2025.
+Breast cancer can often be cured, with about 80% of all patients with breast cancer living at least 10 years after their diagnosis.

 FIND A RADIATION ONCOLOGIST